 Tornado Alley is a term coined to depict where the strongest tornadoes occur the most frequently in the United States and over the years it has been in the mid-western states.
 Middle Tennessee is part of Dixie Alley, not Tornado Alley.

 The term "Dixie Alley" is used for the areas in the southeastern parts of the United States which typically includes the lower Mississippi Valley and the upper Tennessee Valley.
 Dixie Alley has nearly the same number tornadoes ranked F-3 or higher as Tornado Alley but there are more tornado deaths in Dixie Alley.
 This is mainly due to the area being more densely populated and also because this area has a higher number of mobile homes.

-While the location and meaning of Tennessee Tornado Alley will have a different meaning to just about anyone you talk to so to its location.
-The location of Tennessee’s Tornado Alley is suppose to be based on the number of tornadoes per county were per square miles and currently there are two area’s which qualify.
+While the location and meaning of Tennessee Tornado Alley will have a different meaning to just about anyone you talk to, so is its location.
+The location of Tennessee’s Tornado Alley is supposed to be based on the number of tornadoes per county were per square miles and currently, there are two area’s which qualify.